-Despite the possible threat of inflation, governments in Japan, US and now UK have resorted to using quantitative easing (a form of printing money) to deal with deep recessions and the prospect of deflation.
+Despite the possible threat of inflation, governments in Japan, US and now the UK have resorted to using quantitative easing (a form of printing money) to deal with deep recessions and the prospect of deflation.

-In a very serious recession, demand falls so much that it is possible to increase money supply without creating inflationary pressure.
+In a very serious recession, demand falls so much that it is possible to increase the money supply without creating inflationary pressure.
 (If we consider quantity theory of money MV=PT.
 V, the Velocity of circulation falls in recession, so we may need to increase money supply just to avoid deflation) So usually printing money causes inflation.
-But, in periods of falling velocity of circulation (number of times money changes hands), printing money doesn’t necessarily cause inflation.
+But, in periods of falling velocity of circulation (the number of times money changes hands), printing money doesn’t necessarily cause inflation.
 The credit crunch has caused a fall in the velocity of circulation.